kletziclimbs/CaOx-image-analysis/README.md

 - function for batch processing  of 20x images - segmentation and classification of CaOx particles; to be used with batch processing app:
 CaOxmicroscopy_classification09_20180528_batch.m
-I = input images

-in case of new images, a new classifier might need to be trained
+in case of new experimental data, a new classifier should be trained

 - function for the trained Classifier used in this work